Sell Jewelry in Mobridge, SD: Gold, Silver & Estate Pieces

 • Gold chains and watch fobs

-You don't need to know the karat, the weight, or the value before you come in.
-That's our job.
-Bring what you have and we'll test, weigh, and explain every number.
-Many customers come in just to find out what they have — with no intention of selling until they see the number.
-There's never any pressure.
+You do not need to know the karat, weight, or value before you come in.
+Bring what you have and we can test, weigh, and explain what we are seeing.
+Many customers come in just to learn what they have, with no obligation to sell.

 How the Selling Process Works at Larsen's